kaeuferportal/facebook_ads/README.md

 ### Operations

-On any given model you can currently:
+On any given model you can:

 * **read** its fields (via the `fetch` method)
 * **update** its fields (via the `push` method)